codeanshul/slack_clone/README.md

 #Web App link : https://slack-clone-2-d4b2d.web.app
 # Getting Started with Create React App
+# React is a free and open-source front-end JavaScript library for building user interfaces or UI components.
+It is maintained by Facebook and a community of individual developers and companies.
+React can be used as a base in the development of single-page or mobile applications.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).